-Today the crew of Artemis II will view the Far Side of the Moon more fully and for the first time since the 1972 Apollo 17 mission to the Moon.
+Today the crew of Artemis II mission will view the Far Side of the Moon more fully and for the first time since the 1972 Apollo 17 mission to the Moon.

 US Eastern Time is 5 hours behind current British Summer Time.